 - Check disk space before starting to reduce the data.
 The reduction of all the demo data sets will need at least 1 GB.
 However, at least 5 GB are recommended.
-This disk space requirement applies to directories pointed to by the TMP\PRODUCTS and END\PRODUCTS\DIR variables. - If the user would like to use the stare data reduction strategy for nodding or offset data select the OCA rules file xsh\wkf\stare.oca instead of the default xsh\wkf.oca from the Data Organiser actor configuration.
+This disk space requirement applies to directories pointed to by the TMP PRODUCTS and END PRODUCTS DIR variables. - If the user would like to use the stare data reduction strategy for nodding or offset data select the OCA rules file xsh_wkf_stare.oca instead of the default xsh_wkf.oca from the Data Organiser actor configuration.
 In case of NIR data the user must provide also raw dark frames with the appropriate DIT. - The Flat Strategy actor allows the user to use switch between two strategies to select a flat field for the flux calibration reduction.
 The default strategy is to use the same flat as for the science observation.
-The alternative is to use the flat field selected by the rules, i.e. those taken closest in time of the standard observations. - The parameter correct-tellurics should be kept to FALSE as the correction of telluric absorption for the response curve is not yet validated. - All the intermediate products created by the workflow are stored in TMP\PRODUCTS\DIR directory.
-The subdirectory structure is shown in Figure A.4.1.
-For each recipe instance there is a subdirectory, and inside this there is another subdirectory with the timestamp of the execution time.
+The alternative is to use the flat field selected by the rules, i.e. those taken closest in time of the standard observations. - All the intermediate products created by the workflow are stored in TMP_PRODUCTS_DIR directory.
+The subdirectory structure is shown in Figure A.2.
+For each recipe instance there is a subdirectory, and inside this there is another subdirectory with the timestamp of the execution time. - The ProductRenamer can be setup to create the desired filenames.
+Use the Rename keywords parameter to change the renaming scheme.
+It is possible to use keywords from the the header or literal strings (quoted by ").
+Currently, there is only one ocurrence in the workflow of the ProductRenamer, just after the science recipe.
+However, this actor can be placed in several places in the workflow (for instance, to store in the final directory the master flat).

 Doc: VLT-MAN-ESO-14650-4840

-Issue: Issue 12.0
+Issue: Issue 3.7.7

 Date: Date

-Page: 132 of 138
+Page: 181 of 186